Home iOS Deferred Deep Link Implementation (Swift)

 Irrelevant

-After graduating and completing military service, I have been working for almost three years.
-Growth has plateaued, and I have entered a comfort zone.
-Fortunately, I decided to resign and start anew.
+From graduating and completing military service to now working aimlessly for nearly three years, my growth has plateaued, and I have settled into a comfort zone.
+Fortunately, a decision to resign sparked a new beginning.

-1. When a user clicks on a URL link (Google search source, FB post, Line link, etc.) with the app installed, it directly opens the app to display the target screen.
-If not installed, it redirects to the App Store to install the app; After installation, opening the app should reproduce the screen the user intended to visit.
+1. When a user with the app installed clicks on a URL link (from Google search, Facebook post, Line link, etc.), the app should directly display the target screen.
+If the app is not installed, it should redirect to the App Store for installation.
+After installing and opening the app, it should be able to reproduce the desired screen from before.

 iOS Deferred Deep Link Demo

-1. Tracking app download and open data, we want to know how many people actually downloaded and opened the app from the promotional link.
+1. Tracking data for app downloads and openings.
+We want to know how many people actually download and open the app through a promotional link.

-2. Special event entry, such as receiving rewards by opening the app after downloading through a specific URL.
+2. Special event entrances, such as being able to receive rewards by downloading and opening through a specific URL.

 Support: